Your psychologist

 Therapeutic approaches

 Trained in Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), mindfulness-based approaches, and Solution-Focused Therapy.
-Currently completing advanced training in Eye Movement Desensitisation and Reprocessing (EMDR).
+Has completed foundational training in Eye Movement Desensitisation and Reprocessing (EMDR) and is currently undertaking advanced accreditation.

 Assessment training

-Trained in the use of the ADOS-2 for autism assessment, alongside structured clinical interviews and validated rating scales for ADHD, anxiety and related presentations.
+Trained in the use of the ADOS-2 (Autism Diagnostic Observation Schedule, Second Edition) and the MIGDAS-2 (Monteiro Interview Guidelines for Diagnosing the Autism Spectrum, Second Edition), alongside structured clinical interviews and validated rating scales for ADHD, anxiety and related presentations.

 Who I work with

-My practice holds space for a deliberately wide range of people, because the conditions I specialise in often touch whole families and evolve across life stages.
+My practice holds space for a deliberately wide range of clients, because the areas of interest in my practice often impact whole families and change across life stages.

 Children from age three

-Early support for behavioural, emotional and developmental concerns, including early indicators of autism, ADHD, or anxiety.
-Sessions involve both direct work with the child and close collaboration with parents and, where helpful, schools or early learning settings.
+I provide early support for behavioural, emotional and developmental concerns, including early signs that may be consistent with autism, ADHD or anxiety.
+Sessions usually combine time with the child and close collaboration with parents and, when appropriate, educators or early learning settings.

 Adolescents